-The City is also home to six additional centres (mostly smaller community halls) that are operated by volunteer Advisory Boards but owned by the City; these facilities are mostly used for local activities and gatherings ranging from meetings to weddings.
+These facilities are mostly used for local activities and gatherings ranging from meetings to weddings.
 They are not included in the needs assessment due to their unique profiles.

 In terms of distribution, all study areas have at least one major City-operated community centre.
 West Markham stands out as having the highest per capita ratio at 1:111,700 for a major community centre.
 An additional population of 45,000 residents is forecasted for the Future Urban Area within West Markham.